Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 Once inside the bag, closest to your waist is another flat zippered pocket.
 I'd use this for documents, not small gear, because whatever is in there is going to be pounded between your gear and your waist.

 Looking at the main compartment from left to right, we first see the small inner side pockets.
 Each is made of thin nylon and has a velcroed strap that can close it from above, or the strap can be left free so the pocket stays open.
-Each pocket, left and right, is perfect to hold a flash like the Nikon SB-600.
+Each pocket, left and right, is perfect to hold a flash like the Nikon SB-600 in the Retrospective 10, or a stack of 55mm filters in the Retrospective 5.
 I use them for film, but since they are deep and narrow, I have to dig a bit.
 Likewise, they are also perfect for pens and flashlights, so long as they won't damage any cameras through the thin nylon.

 If you fill the side pockets, you will have less room on each side of your camera to stash lenses.
 This is simple physics; each pocket expands into the left and right lens sections: if you fill an inner side pocket, there is less room left for a lens.

-On the left and right we have plenty of room for any sort of lens, each easily swallowing a 70-200/2.8 and reversed hood, if you don't try to put a camera on top of it, too.
-(You probably can put a camera with another huge lens in the center, since the top flap velcros-down just fine, even when put more loosely over huge cameras.
+On the left and right of the Retrospective 10 and Retrospective 7 we have plenty of room for any sort of lens, each easily swallowing a 70-200/2.8 and reversed hood, if you don't try to put a camera on top of it, too.
+(You probably can put a camera with another huge lens in the center, since the top flap velcros-down just fine, even when put more loosely over huge cameras on the Retrospective 10.
 I didn't try.)

-On each side of the central dividers, if you prefer more reasonably sized lenses, Think Tank includes more small dividers so that each can be split into two padded sections, each big enough for moderately sized lenses, like a Nikon 24mm f/1.4 and Nikon 50mm f/1.4 AF-S, both at the same time on each side.
+On each side of the central dividers, if you prefer more reasonably sized lenses, Think Tank includes more small dividers so that each can be split into two padded sections, each big enough for moderately sized lenses, like a Nikon 24mm f/1.4 and Nikon 50mm f/1.4 AF-S, both at the same time on each side in the Retrospective 10.
+The retrospective 7 includes more dividers, but I'm unsure if the Retrospective 5 does; its sections are already the ideal size.

 Since the top flap doesn't have to be pulled snug to attach with the velcro, if you want to hold a pro body like a Nikon D3 with a pro f/2.8 tele like the 80-200mm AF-S and its reversed hood, it fits just fine.
 I presume it will fit fine with the similar 70-200mm VR II; I just don't have one handy to try.

-In the top (front) of the camera compartment is another pocket organizer with dividers.
+Further away from your body inside the main compartment is another pocket organizer with dividers.
 This pocket is closed by a velcro flap at the top, marked also with Think Tank's logos.
 This top section is where I put my batteries, smaller accessories, note pads, pens and flashlights.
 This section is best because your flashlights won't be beaten into you as they will in the rear pocket closer to you.
 The organizer's top flap can be left open by attaching the flap to an extra velcro receiver sewn inside.

 Outside the bag, there is a big front pocket.
 This holds a lot of gear.
 It is held closed with a big flat velcro strap, which also can be attached to a separate static receiver if you want to leave this pocket open.
-This big, gusseted pocket is as big as the rest of the bag, and 3" (75mm) deep.
+This big, gusseted pocket is as big as the rest of the bag, and 3" (75mm) deep in the Retrospective 10 and 2.5" in the Retrospective 5.
 I use it to hold my big filter wallet.
 As you stuff this pocket, the bag grows out from your waist.

 I put my flash in this large outside center pocket.
-It can hold large spare pro bodies or just about anything.
-This keeps the inside side pockets free to stay out of the way of my lenses.
+It can hold large spare pro bodies or just about anything (one big pro body fits in the Retroposed 5's front pocket, but the velcro flap won't reach to hold it closed).

 Stealth